-Section 2 DRIVING SAFELY
+SECTION 2 DRIVING SAFELY

 - Vehicle Inspection

-- Basic Control of Your Vehicle
+- · Basic Control of Your Vehicle

 - Shifting Gears

 - Seeing

 - Communicating

-- Space Management

-- Controlling Your Speed
+- Controlling Speed

+- Managing Space

 - Seeing Hazards

-- Distracted Driving
+- · Distracted Driving

 - Aggressive Drivers/Road Rage

-- Night Driving & Driver Fatigue
+- Driving at Night

-- Driving in Fog
+- · Driving in Fog

-- Winter Driving
+- · Driving in Winter

-- Hot Weather Driving
+- Driving in Very Hot Weather

 - Railroad-highway Crossings

 - Mountain Driving

-- Driving Emergencies
+- · Driving Emergencies

-- Antilock Braking Systems
+- Antilock Braking Systems (ABS)

-- Skid Control and Recovery
+- · Skid Control and Recovery

-- Accident Procedures
+- · Crash Procedures

 - Fires

-- Alcohol, Other Drugs, and Driving
+- Alcohol, Other Drugs and Driving

+- · Staying Alert and Fit to Drive

-- Hazardous Materials Rules
+- Hazardous Materials Rules for All Commercial Drivers

 This section contains knowledge and safe driving information that all commercial drivers should know.
-You must pass a test on this information to get a CDL.
-This section does not have specific information on air brakes, combination vehicles, doubles, or passenger vehicles.
-When preparing for the Vehicle Inspection Test, you must review the material in Section 11 in addition to the information in this section.
-This section does have basic information on hazardous materials (HazMat) that all drivers should know.
-If you need a HazMat endorsement, you should study Section 9.
+You must pass a test on this information to obtain a CDL.
+This section does not include specific information on air brakes, combination vehicles, doubles or passenger vehicles.
+When preparing for the pre-trip inspection test, you must review the material in Section 12 in addition to the information in this section.
+This section also includes basic information on hazardous materials (HazMat) that all drivers should know.
+If a HazMat endorsement is required, study Section 9.